-Adding a door activated light switch can be a great addition to your kitchen cabinetry and help eliminate those dark areas.
+Adding a cabinet door activated light switch can be a great addition to your kitchen cabinetry and help eliminate those dark areas.

 First things first though.
 You are going to need an outlet on the back wall of the cabinet.
-This is needed to plug in a small 12V DC power supply.
-If you can meet that requirement, you are good to go.
+Sometimes you can find one near a garbage disposal, vent hood or hidden in a vanity or wardrobe.

 New to LED Lighting?

-There are tons of benefits from LED lighting including, low maintenance, energy savings, instant on, size advantage and more.
+There are tons of benefits from LED lighting including, low maintenance, long lifetime, energy savings, instant on, size advantage and more.

 You may also want to examine LED color temperatures to get a feel for what would work with your projects.
 The various color temperature preferences can vary from person to person, but there are some standards to be aware of.